 In this chapter, Peter again changes his topic.
 His focus is now on “false teachers” and Peter pulls no punches.

 Although Peter mentions and warns about false prophets in reference to both Old and New Testament times, he seems to focus more on false teachers being a greater threat.
-This could be because false teachers were more plentiful than
+This could be because false teachers were more plentiful than false prophets at that time.

 Now, one might ask, “What is the difference between a false prophet and false teacher?”